 The masochistic response is an innate part of horror film viewing (you are strapped into your chair and powerless to change the events unfolding before you), as discussed in the works of Steven Shaviro (see his awesome book The Cinematic Body) so you might as well roll with it like Slim Pickens on an A-Bomb rather than Dan O'Herlihy in Fail Safe.
 When all the rats are swarming into the lifeboats, jump out of one instead, just to spend a few more moments with Leo Di Caprio.
 Ride out to meet Blue Nose to offer him life or death with perfect cool if you're The Outlaw Josey Wales.
 Move towards death, unafraid, and death shall be shocked and take a step back, and maybe realize he's at last found a partner in the darkness, someone to make the blood brothers' peace with, to race with purple lips towards icy kiss like Frederic March and Evelyn Venable in Death Takes a Holiday (1934), or Kristen Stewart in Twilight.

-Until that rare love manifests, kids will be afraid of the dark, even as they rush towards it.
-They're terrified of someone infiltrating their frail suburban home, of finding themselves stuck inside a slasher movie unable to wake up or get out of their blood-signed contract, even as they long for itt.
+Until that rare love manifests, kids will be afraid of the dark, even as they rush backwards towards it.
+They're terrified of someone infiltrating their frail suburban home, of finding themselves stuck inside a slasher movie unable to wake up or get out of their blood-signed contract, even as they long for escape.
 It's one thing to be master of your mise en scene--like Sherlock Jr. or the girls in Daisies-- it's another to not have any control over it even as you realize it's just a movie.
 So next time someone's texting in your peripheral vision, don't be afraid to strike, dear mistress, and cure his heart.
 Just make sure you know which side of the screen you're on, while it's still possible to tell.